Alvin BERLIN, et al.

 developed.

-to be the underlying mechanism that causes a fuel catalyst to
+believed to be the underlying mechanism that causes a fuel

-improve combustion efficiency due to the liberation of hydrogen
+catalyst to improve combustion efficiency due to the liberation

-from fuel.
-Based on the discovery of the underlying mechanism, it
+of hydrogen from fuel.
+Based on the discovery of the underlying

-is possible to analytically determine formulations of new fuel
+mechanism, it is possible to analytically determine formulations

-catalyst elements.
-In a preferred embodiment, a fuel catalyst for
+of new fuel catalyst elements.
+In a preferred embodiment, a fuel

-improving combustion efficiency is provided that includes at least
+catalyst for improving combustion efficiency is provided that

-one hydride producing element, and at least one element of greater
+the hydride producing element and at least one element of lesser

 activity on the electrolytic scale than the hydride producing

-%wt aluminum.
-Various mechanisms may be used to bring fuel into
+Various mechanisms may be used to bring fuel into contact with

-contact with the fuel catalyst element including in-line housings,
+the fuel catalyst element including in-line housings, drop-in

-drop-in housings, coated fuel lines and placing the fuel catalyst
+housings, coated fuel lines and placing the fuel catalyst within

 [0005] The invention will be described in greater detail with